 6. Rather than complaining about adverse circumstances, he would often say “Praise God anyhow.”

-7. He has always been impressed with God’s handiwork in creation – be it a mountain, a full-moon, or squirrels in the back yard.
+7. He was always impressed with God’s handiwork in creation – be it a mountain, a full-moon, or squirrels in the back yard and he nurtured that same awe of the Creator in me when I was young.

 8. Six decades as a minister of the Gospel, facing down one giant after another.

-9. He’s still learning – open books and Bibles all over his desk.
-Most importantly, he still has an open heart.
-One of his life verses is:
+9. He was still learning in his old age – open books and Bibles all over his desk.
+Most importantly, he had an open heart.
+One of his life verses was:

 “...greater is He that is in you than he who is in the world.”
 I John 4:4